Croydon/pt-recap/Readme.md

 ## Installation
-To install the dependencies of recap execute
+To install recap and it's dependencies execute:

-`pip install --user -r requirements.txt`
+`pip install --user -U .`

-If you want to run the test you will also need to dev requirements, which you can install via `pip install --user -r requirements_test.txt`
+If you want to run the tests you will additionally need the dev requirements, which you can install via:

+`pip install --user -U .[test]`

+## Run tests
+You can run all unit tests and coverage analysis by executing:

+`pytest tests --cov recap`

 ## License